History of women in Puerto Rico: Puerto Rican women in the U.S. military

 In 1944, the U.S. Army sent recruiters to the island to recruit no more than 200 women for the Women's Army Corps (WAC).
-Over 1,000 applications were received for the unit, which was to be composed of only 200 women.
+Over 1,000 applications were received for the unit.
 The Puerto Rican WAC unit, Company 6, 2nd Battalion, 21st Regiment of the Women's Army Auxiliary Corps, a segregated Hispanic unit, was assigned to the New York Port of Embarkation, after their basic training at Fort Oglethorpe, Georgia.
 They were assigned to work in military offices that planned the shipment of troops around the world.

-Among the women recruited was PFC Carmen García Rosado, who in 2006, authored and published a book titled "LAS WACS-Participacion de la Mujer Boricua en la Segunda Guerra Mundial" (The WACs-The participation of the Puerto Rican women in the Second World War), the first book to document the experiences of the first 200 Puerto Rican women who participated in said conflict.
-In 1989, she was named consultant to the Director of Veterans Affairs in Puerto Rico.
+Among the women recruited was PFC Carmen García Rosado, who in 2006, authored and published a book titled LAS WACS-Participacion de la Mujer Boricua en la Segunda Guerra Mundial (The WACs: The participation of the Puerto Rican women in the Second World War), the first book to document the experiences of the first 200 Puerto Rican women who participated in said conflict.
+In 1989, she was named consultant to the director of Veterans Affairs in Puerto Rico.
 In her position she became an activist and worked for the rights of the Puerto Rican women veterans.

 That same year the Army Nurse Corps (ANC) decided to accept Puerto Rican nurses so that Army hospitals would not have to deal with the language barriers.
 Thirteen women submitted applications, were interviewed, underwent physical examinations, and were accepted into the ANC.
 Eight of these nurses were assigned to the Army Post at San Juan, where they were valued for their bilingual abilities.
 Five nurses were assigned to work at the hospital at Camp Tortuguero, Puerto Rico.
 Among the nurses was Second Lieutenant Carmen Lozano Dumler, who became one of the first Puerto Rican female United States Army officers.

 Not all the women served as nurses.
 Some of the women served in administrative duties in the mainland or near combat zones.
 Such was the case of Technician Fourth Grade (T/4) Carmen Contreras-Bozak who belonged to the 149th Women's Army Auxiliary Corps.
 The 149th Women's Army Auxiliary Corps (WAAC) Post Headquarters Company was the first WAAC Company to go overseas, setting sail from New York Harbor for Europe in January 1943.
 The unit arrived in Northern Africa on January 27, 1943, and rendered overseas duties in Algiers within General Dwight D. Eisenhower's theater headquarters, T/4.
 Carmen Contreras-Bozak, a member of this unit, was the first Hispanic to serve in the U.S. Women's Army Corps as an interpreter and in numerous administrative positions.